bond-lab/IMI/README.md

 # IMI

-Code for searching and annotating the NTU Multilingual Corpus
+Code for searching and annotating the NTU Multilingual Corpus.
+The code is under the MIT license.
+The databases may have their own licenses.

 We will start with the code for searching.